mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

   - One can traverse the tree backwards, using dynamic programming to pick out the most likely continuation path
 - Include other information in the decision
   - Physical distance
-  - Prior knowledge of location, time, or split time
+  - Prior knowledge of locations and times, or split times (e.g., German and English)

 ---
 # Micro foundations

 - Why would one believe the exponential/Poisson arrival rate story?
 - Idea: stochastic population growth model
-  - Chain propelled by positive resource/technology shock.
+  - Chain propelled by positive resource/technology shock common to all locations.
   - If the population in a location hits a barrier, the positive shock instantaneously dissipates.
   - Population splits according to an arbitrage condition, and a fraction moves on to a new area.
   - A new shock parameter is drawn in the location.